-In a saucepan of salted boiling water, pour the white vinegar.
+In a pot of salted boiling water, pour in the white vinegar.
 Break the eggs into small ramekins.
-Slowly pour them into the simmering water.
-Cook 4 eggs at a time.
+Slowly pour them into the simmering water 4 eggs at a time.
 Poach for 2 to 3 minutes or until the desired doneness.
 Normally, the yolk should be runny and the white cooked but still wobbly.
 Drain the eggs on a plate lined with paper towels.
 Repeat with the remaining eggs.

-In non-stick skillet, heat the bacon (or smoked ham) in the butter and maple syrup, for about 1 minute or until warmed through.
+In non-stick skillet, heat the slices of bacon (or smoked ham) in the butter and maple syrup, for 1 minute or until warmed through.
 Set aside.

 Toast the English muffins.

-To serve, spread a little hollandaise sauce on the English muffin half.
-Place a slice of bacon and an egg on each muffin.
+To serve, spread a little hollandaise sauce over each English muffin half.
+Top with a slice of bacon and an egg.
 Drizzle with the remaining sauce.
 Sprinkle with the chopped bacon and chives.